 Let’s start another series of posts, shall we?

 One great thing about finally opening the floodgates on the whole gaming angle is that I get to talk about all kinds of things that, while relevant, and definitely interesting (at least to me), have fallen into a time period before Moggie @ WordPress started.
-For instance, the recent Return to Tyria introduced a topic that I haven’t really talked about here.
+For instance, Returning to Tyria introduced a topic that I haven’t really talked about here.
 Not because I didn’t want to but because it’s very hard to bring it up randomly.
 Likewise the Memories of the Vault post was only possible for the same reasons.

 I am slightly hesitant to start new series of posts around a particular game, however.